Steven Kwan Preview, Player Props: Guardians vs. Rays

 Steven Kwan At The Plate

-- Kwan has an OPS of .714, fueled by an OBP of .337 and a team-best slugging percentage of .378 this season.
+- Kwan leads Cleveland with a slugging percentage of .378, fueled by 41 extra-base hits.

-- He ranks 46th in batting average, 55th in on base percentage, and 121st in slugging among the qualifying hitters in baseball.
+- He ranks 43rd in batting average, 52nd in on base percentage, and 120th in slugging among qualifying batters in MLB play.

-- Kwan is batting .292 during his last games and is on a four-game hitting streak.
+- Kwan will look to extend his five-game hitting streak.
+He's batting .391 in his last outings.

-- He has hit a home run in 3.8% of his games this year, and 0.8% of his trips to the plate.
+- Looking at the 132 games he has played this season, he's hit a long ball in five of them (3.8%), and in 0.8% of his trips to the dish.

-- In 24.4% of his games this year, Kwan has picked up at least one RBI.
-In eight of those games (6.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in three contests.
+- Kwan has driven in a run in 33 games this year (25.0%), including nine games with more than one RBI (6.8%).
+He has also driven home three or more of his team's runs in three contests.

+- In 63 of 132 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.